 According the Australian Geographic Indicators System it is part of the Fleurieu Zone (see box)

-The historic river port town of Goolwa is the largest town in the Region, but just to the west is the popular seaside resort town of Victor Harbour.
+The historic river port town of Goolwa is the largest town in the Currency Creek Region, but just to the west is the popular seaside resort town of Victor Harbour.
 Also included in the region is Hindmarsh Island.

 The climate is described as Mediterranean and there is a strong maritime influence from the large bodies of water - Encounter Bay and Lake Alexandrina - surrounding the region.

-supplementary irrigation is necessary.
-Extremes of heat are rare here and thus the viticultrural environment is very benign.
+Nevertheless the region is quite dry and supplementary irrigation is necessary.
+Extremes of heat are rare here and thus the viticultural environment is very benign.